Sabertoothtech/Webscraping-of-Financial-News/README.md

 ### Using Crawler for getting data:

-The data links are crawled from a website and all links in that website is saved in crawled.txt.
+The data links are crawled from a website and all links from that website are saved in crawled.txt.
 Terminating condition of the crawler is when **.pdf or .txt** file is received.
 Using the crawler we dowloaded annual reports of companies listed in nse.

 for Crawler Code [Click Here](https://github.com/Sabertoothtech/Webscraping-of-Financial-News/tree/master/Crawler).